SonaraSelect/Obsidian/audreyland/Stories/World of Jint/Sessions/Jint Session 0.md

 *Welcome to the World of Jint, my friends*

-"Every nation at war with one another over a meaningless squabble to assert an ultimate god.
+"And I looked at them all.
 A futile squabble between each nation to prove a 'true god.'
 See they not the resurgence of the antediluvian trifecta awaiting us amidst the end of everything?
-Merely it is a matter of time, and we must unify if we wish for rapture in the cradle of perfection when it arrives."
+Merely, as all, it is a matter of time, and we must unify if we wish for rapture once the cradle of perfection is to dually arrive."
 *-King Jude*
 ***
 ## Mythology
 *The tale of Sho-Terra-Nu and her Revnyris*

-- Don't be so on the nose with the yuri, and maybe make it toxic yuri.
-Just say "craving her sweet embrace, she would cradle her essence in the constructs of STN's creation"

 In the beginning there was naught.
 Not a void, not even an emptiness.
 Truly nothing.
 Until she was born, created by she alone, creator of all: Sho-Terra-Nu.